Camerton, Somerset: Transport

 Camerton once had a branch line from the Bristol and North Somerset Railway (part of the Great Western Railway) mainly for coal.
 It opened from Hallatrow in 1882 and was extended along the line of the former Somerset Coal Canal to Limpley Stoke in 1910, where it joined with the main line from Bath to Bradford-on-Avon.
 Traffic on the line was never heavy: passenger services were suspended in 1915, resumed in 1923 and finally withdrawn in 1925.
 Goods traffic remained until 1951.
 The Titfield Thunderbolt was filmed on the line shortly after it closed.

 Religious sites

 The Anglican parish Church of St. Peter dates from the 15th century with addition and renovation in 1638 and again in 1891.
 It has been designated as a Grade I listed building.
-The grave of Sir Frank Beauchamp who owned many coalmines in the area is in the churchyard.